unisonweb/unisonweb-org/src/data/blog/posts/2021-08-04-contributor-series-tpegram-domain-modeling/index.md

 ---
 slug: birthday-kata
 title: Practical Example - Modeling a Birthday Message Service
 description: Thank you Tavish Pegram for being the first in our guest contributor blogpost series!
 In this post, Tavish walks through a popular "kata" for practicing test driven development and hexagonal architecture.
-Along the way, he explores Unison's type system, abilities, and test capabilities.
+Along the way, he explores Unison's type system, abilities, and testing conventions.
 date: 2021-08-04
 authors: [tavish-pegram]
 categories: ["contributors"]